PATENT PENDING · BROWSER CREDENTIAL DETECTION

 Credentials injected at the source

-Synthetic passwords and session cookies are written directly into Chrome's credential stores in a format indistinguishable from the real thing.
+Synthetic passwords and session cookies are written directly into the browser's own credential stores, encrypted with the browser's own key material, in a format indistinguishable from the real thing.
 Every harvesting tool treats them as legitimate.

 Infostealer takes the bait